jesusgc2033/Course-HTML-CSS-and-Javascript-for-Web-Developers/README.md

  - The Box Model and Layout
  - Introduction to Responsive Design
  - Introduction to Twitter Bootstrap
- - Week project link =
+ - Week project link :
- - Final week Test Score =
+ - week Finished :

 # week 3 Coding a Static Restaurant Site Project

  - Coding the Static Restaurant Site